jedibatman/Backbone.Schema/README.md

 ## Getting Started
 ### Create model and schema
 Backbone.Schema is a decorator.
-Just pass model instance into constructor of class to start using it.
+Just pass a model instance into constructor of class to getting started.
 ```js
 var model = new Backbone.Model(), schema = new Backbone.Schema(model);
 ```